billelbilly/TeamManagementSystem/README.md

 # TeamManagementSystem
-This helps to manage team member and their information
+This helps to manage team members and their information